 Back to Jobs page

 Trinity on the Border began its work in the Rio Grande Valley in July 2015 when Fr.
 Michael and Dr. Erica Jarrett M.D. were sent to develop an Anglican response to some of the issues that are specific to our southern border.
 We are a chapel and outreach ministry serving primarily among the vulnerable (migrants, immigrants, and the poor).
-Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a kindergarten, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, and occasional Holy Day services.
+Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a K-3rd grade school, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, and occasional Holy Day services.

 We have a small group of people who gather on Sunday evening for Anglican worship.
 We also have Morning Prayer 3 days a week, evening prayer twice a week, a weekly school chapel service, and a weekly healing service.
 Our mission has a “high” theology of worship and the Church with a missionary practicality.

 This is a missionary position.
 An applicant should be very aware of that.
 Outside of the team, there is not an Anglican community anywhere nearby.
 As a missionary, you are joining a mission culture more so than simply filling a job role.
 A missionary curate must be flexible, adaptable, and a self-starter.